remily23/terminal_commands/terminal_cheatsheet.md

 ### My Terminal Cheatsheet

-- Ls: lists all files and folders in current directory
+- ls: lists all files and folders in current directory
-- Cd: to return documents
+- cd: to return documents
 - ../: takes you a level up from the current folder
 - mkdir: creates a new folder/directory
 - pwd: states your current location files/folder (helpful if lost)